arzeth/cdmpv/README.md

 <br/>
 <br/>`Anime4K*Restore*UL` work only on Vulkan.
 <br/>
-<br/>(POSTKERNEL stage is used right before MPV downscales the image with the algo chose in `dscale`.
-MPV doesn't always downscale, only when needed.
+<br/>(<code>POSTKERNEL</code> stage is used right before MPV downscales the image with the algo chosen in `dscale`.
+MPV downscales only when needed.
 <br/>
 <br/>SSimDownscaler (POSTKERNEL stage shader) is a sharpener.
 If the image is not going to be downscaled afterwards by MPV, then this shader is not used because it would introduce many artifacts.
-<br/>SSimSuperRes.glsl (POSTKERNEL stage shader) is upscaler
+<br/><code>SSimSuperRes.glsl</code> (POSTKERNEL stage shader) is a fast upscaler without neural networks.

 ## Tips
 1) Disable auto cursor move (i.e. you click "Save game", and your mouse moves to the "Yes" button) in the game menu
-<br/>because the game runs in guest X11
+<br/>because the game runs in nested X11
-<br/>and it sends the mouse move command only to the guest X11,
+<br/>and it sends the mouse move command only to the nested X11,
 <br/>so the next time you move your mouse,
-<br/>your guest X11's mouse position reverts to the host's one.
+<br/>your nested X11's mouse position reverts to the host's one.

 2)
 `wine explorer /desktop=cdmpv,$YOURGUESTRESOLUTION`